The most expensive variable in your organization

 Capacity drops months before your KPIs do.

 Pricing.
+Work Demand Diagnostic is $3,500 to $7,500.
 Audit starts at $15K to $25K for a single team (5 to 15 people), scaling through Department, Function, and Enterprise tiers.
 Pilots typically scope between $120K and $180K.
 License tiers start at $480 per employee per year on Foundation (200+ employees, $96K minimum).
-Audit and Pilot fees credit against first-year License fees.

 Three Design Partner slots for 2026.
 Senior consultant leads the engagement, with the founder personally involved at the key moments.
 Anchor case study positioning when the firm scales past the design partner phase.
 Design Partners receive 15% off the first engagement.